glic3rinu/passlib/docs/lib/passlib.hash.bcrypt.rst

   As well, crypt_blowfish 1.2 modified the way it generates ``$2a$`` hashes, so that passwords containing the byte value 0xFF are hashed in a manner incompatible with either the buggy or canonical algorithms.
-Passlib does not support this variant either, though it should rarely be needed.
+Passlib does not support this algorithmic variant either, though it should be *very* rarely encountered in practice.

 .. rubric:: Footnotes